FIRA_1

 7. Scaling Up: for vast cultivation fields (think tens of hectares or more), robotic machines must operate autonomously throughout the day.
 Speed and affordability are key to competing with human-driven tractors.

-In summary, while there’s still work ahead for robot manufacturers, the strong presence of adopters at FIRA underscores the rising interest in these transformative technologies.
+In summary, while there’s still work ahead for robot manufacturers, the growing presence of adopters at FIRA underscores the rising interest in these transformative technologies.
+Furthermore, the International Fair for Robotics in Agriculture showcased a diverse range of innovations, highlighting the progress made in endurance, terrain adaptation, and automation.
+As a result, the enthusiasm from adopters signals a promising shift toward integrating these advancements into real-world farming